 "Wonderland is a place you go when you have nowhere else to go, when you run away from home."

-"H-how do I get back?"
+"And how do I get back?"
 Spencer laughed.

-"That, silly boy, is what you will have to find out on your own.
+"That, silly boy, you will have to find out on your own.
 But I can help you get started."
 He said pointing to open path which seemed to have just appeared.
 Ryan nodded, thanking the boy and headed toward the path.